sudorandom/kmcd.dev/content/posts/2023/gnmi/index.md

 - **gNMI is scalable.** gNMI is designed to scale to large networks with many devices.
 It can handle a high volume of traffic without sacrificing performance.

 #### Subscriptions
 Let me elaborate on the "streaming protocol" comment. gNMI allows for a sustained streaming connection where the server can send updates to the client.
 This is possible because [gNMI uses gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc).
-SNMP has no such streaming ability{{< super "\*" >}} and most SNMP communication happens with a simple request/response pattern.
+SNMP has no such streaming ability[0] and most SNMP communication happens with a simple request/response pattern.
 Let's look at what a typical SNMP-based monitoring setup looks like:

 ```mermaid
 ---